top of page

 Wailea Resorts

 This overview includes the six major luxury resorts in Wailea.
 Other accommodations exist in south Maui, but these are the most popular.
-I’ve noted resorts with a star* if I can get Signature Travel Network special perks – typically free breakfast, $100 resort credit and possible upgrade!
-However, I have personal contacts at all these resorts and can hopefully get you something extra from my Maui friends!
+I’ve noted resorts with a star* if I can offer Virtuoso exclusive perks or other luxury partnership amenities.
+I have personal contacts at all these resorts, which means red carpet welcomes for you!

 Fairmont Kea-Lani*